 Unfortunately, the causes of these injuries can easily occur during any form of physical tasks.
 For example sudden heavy lifting, exercise, or sports.
 The causes of minor muscle injury include anything from overreaching, suddenly changing direction, or speed.
 As well as falling or landing awkwardly, or colliding with a person or object.
 Needless to say, none of these are pleasant and any shock to the body is at risk.

 If your body does suffer a physical shock, symptoms of an injury include swelling, bruising or redness.
 Also, pain when resting or moving the affected muscle or joint or weakness of the muscle or tendon.
 It can even cause the inability to use the muscle at all.
 Obviously the worse the pain, the more severe the injury.
 If the pain is unbearable you should see your doctor as soon as possible.

 The importance of sleep

 These injuries are usually easily treatable, especially with plenty of rest.
-Overreaching, lifting too much weight or moving awkwardly would have caused the injury.
+Overreaching, lifting too much weight, or moving awkwardly would have caused the injury.
 Letting it relax and heal in its own time will help.
 Resting avoids further damage to the injured area and accelerates healing.
 This is why sleep and muscle recovery is so important

 The reason sleep is so helpful during the recovery process comes down to growth hormones and blood flow.
 Growth hormones evidently stimulate growth, while aiding cell reproduction and cell regeneration.
 Likewise, it regulates your body’s metabolism to literally repair you while you snooze.